 sustainable and your client's life-time-value high (LTV) to have a positive ROI in the long run.

 Your #1 priority: understanding your CAC and LTV

 Insight into your marketing performance - especially CAC and your customers' LTV - is key to knowing which customers, channels, and approaches to focus on.
 This data is your single biggest priority - but how can retailers survive these top data challenges?
 In order to reap the fruits from your data seeds, you have to make sure you tackle these five challenges full-frontal:

 - Ensuring analysis is impartial

-To get the best insights, you need to invest time and resources into collecting and analysing the right bits of information.
-As a marketer, you are likely swamped with tons of data already that, to the best of your knowledge, may be accurate, relevant and insightful.
+To get the best insights, you need to invest time and resources into collecting and analyzing the right bits of information.
+As a marketer, you are likely swamped with tons of data already that, to the best of your knowledge, may be accurate, relevant, and insightful.
 But what if it isn’t - at least not entirely?
 Can you really trust all those numbers?
 How can you be sure that there is no missing or incoherent data?
 Or what if there are blind spots and you don’t even know where to start looking for them?

 To be able to fully rely on your data, you need to make sure that you don’t compromise on its quality.
 After all, you generate and collect data to have a fact-based decision-making process, so you better make sure you have one!